+Once you have passed the required exam you must complete the application process with the Alabama Real Estate Commission.
 When candidates complete the examination, they will receive a score report marked "pass" or "fail."
-Candidates who pass the examination will receive a score report that includes information on how to apply for a license.
+After completion of the exam, candidates will receive their official results.